mrbungle64/ioBroker.switchbot-ble/README.md

 This adapter allows you to control your SwitchBot "Bot" and to monitor the temperature/humidity from SwitchBot "Meter".

 ## Before you install

 * This adapter doesn't support Hub Plus/Mini
 * It only supports "SwitchBot Bot" and "SwitchBot Meter" over Bluetooth (BLE)
 * Controlling "SwitchBot Bot" isn't 100% stable yet (see known issues)

 ## Dependencies

 * [Node.js](https://nodejs.org/en/) 10 +
 * [switchbot](https://github.com/ukiuni/Switchbot) for moving the arm from SwitchBot "Bot"
 * [node-switchbot](https://github.com/futomi/node-switchbot) for monitoring the states of your SwitchBot "Bot" and "Meter"

 ## Supported OS

 [node-switchbot](https://github.com/futomi/node-switchbot) currently supports only Linux-based OSes, such as Raspbian, Ubuntu, and so on.

 ## Installation

+It is recommended to use version 12.x or 14.x of Node.js.

+The minimum required version is still 10.x, **but that will change soon**.

 Before installing the adapter, some linux libraries related Bluetooth as follows if the OS is Ubuntu/Debian/Raspbian.

 ```